lmurayire12/linear_regression_model/README.md

-# 🏡 Boston Housing Price Predictor
+# 🏡 Boston Housing Price Drop Predictor

-This is a mobile Flutter app that predicts house prices in the Boston area using a machine learning model.
-The app takes various housing-related input values like crime rate, number of rooms, and tax rate, then displays the estimated price using a remote prediction API.
+This is a mobile Flutter app that predicts how house prices may drop in the Boston area based on negative property and neighborhood conditions.
+The app takes various housing-related inputs like crime rate, number of rooms, and tax rate, then shows the estimated price using a remote machine learning API helping users understand how specific factors can reduce home value.

 ---